drelor-online/tildethine-reddit-tipbot/README.md

-# MayoCoin Reddit Tip Bot
+# TildeThine Reddit Tip Bot

-...is a reddit tipping service to easily give MayoCoin to your favorite Redditors!
-MayoCoin is an edible, spreadable, universal crypto-condiment based on the Stellar network.
-Before using MayoCoin Tipper, please take a look at the [Terms of Service](https://github.com/drelor-online/mayo-reddit-tipbot#terms-of-service).
+...is a reddit tipping service to easily give TildeThine to your favorite Redditors!
+TildeThine is a cryptocurrency based on the Stellar network.
+Before using TildeThine Tipper, please take a look at the [Terms of Service](https://github.com/drelor-online/tildethine-reddit-tipbot#terms-of-service).